 If applicable, all fees must be paid at the time of enrollment.
 Please note that enrollment in Scout courses does not constitute admission to the University of California.

-Scout allows late enrollments into Core Premium courses up to two weeks after the start date of class.
-Late enrollments are not available after the first two weeks of class.
+Scout allows late enrollment up to two weeks after the start date of class.
+Late enrollment is not available after the first two weeks of class.

 What are the technical requirements?

 Web Browser: The latest version of any of the following: